apache/arrow/docs/source/format/CDataInterface.rst

 Goals
 -----

-* Expose an ABI-stable interface.
+* Expose an API-stable interface.
 * Make it easy for third-party projects to implement support for (including partial support where sufficient), with little initial investment.
 * Allow zero-copy sharing of Arrow data between independent runtimes